nice-registry/npm-cdn/README.md

 A webservice that dishes out files from npm packages.

+npm-cdn downloads tarballs from the npm registry and stores them on disk.
+First-time requests for a package are slow because the entire package tarball has to be fetched, but subsequent requests for files in the same package should be pretty fast.

+**Caveat npmtor**: This is a proof of concept app.
+It works, but it's experimental.
+It's running on a single Heroku dyno so it won't scale.
+To become a real thing it will need to sit behind a CDN.

 ## Usage

 To access a file inside a published npm package, use the following pattern: